 - The goal of reading is to gain understanding.
 Hopefully it is also a source of enjoyment.

-The book explains that these Steps are the main ideas in the topics presented in the lessons.
-Parents are to introduce these “big ideas” at the beginning of each lesson, then make connections to them as they work through the various lesson activities.
+Parents are to introduce these big ideas at the beginning of each week, then make connections to them as they work through the various lesson activities.
 (This is challenging to do if a student is working independently!)
 The Steps for Thinking are revisited at the end of the week (or completion of the lesson), at which point children should have a better understanding and ability to discuss what they mean.

-The objectives one normally finds at the beginning are located in “Lesson at a Glance” in the Appendix at the back of the book.
+The objectives normally found at the beginning of units or lessons are located in “Lesson at a Glance” in the appendices at the back of each book.
 This is actually a record-keeping chart where you can see and check off objectives as they are completed.
-Viewing all course objectives in one place and being able to keep track of them in one place is very useful given that subject areas are often addressed with activities scattered through the day's lesson.
+Viewing all course objectives and being able to keep track of them in one place is very useful given that subject areas are often addressed with activities scattered through the day's lesson.
 For example, on one day a student might start with language arts activities, spend some time on history and geography, then complete additional language arts activities.

 In each course, lessons are laid out in detail for each day clearly enough for students to follow.
 Notes to the parent or teacher are in the margins of the books.
 These are frequently valuable tips or insights regarding teaching methods.
 The layout of the manuals actually makes them very easy to use.
 You work through each lesson, selecting your choice of activities for the appropriate levels.
-Some advance prep work is required to acquire books, print out student notebook pages, and obtain materials needed (shown on a list at the beginning of each week).
-Answer keys are provided at the end of each lesson for those questions where it is appropriate.
+Some advance prep work is required to acquire books, print out student notebook pages if needed, and obtain materials needed (shown on a list at the beginning of each week).
+Answer keys are provided at the end of each week's lesson.

-Copywork and dictation are important techniques used in this program to teach language arts.
+In this series, copywork and dictation are important techniques used for teaching language arts.
 Some student pages with copywork models as well as lined space to do the copying are found on the CD-ROM or website, but most copywork is done from assigned literature.
 Parents should adjust the amount of copywork as needed for each child.

-Hands-on learning methods are built into lessons as drawing assignments, games (e.g., Bingo, Newcomers Game, Mechanics Tool Kit Game), art projects, experiments, demonstrations, cooking, and organizing student-made cards.
+Hands-on learning methods are built into lessons as drawing assignments, games, art projects, experiments, demonstrations, cooking, and organizing student-made cards.
 Frequent discussions are a required element of all lessons.
-Students create a notebook of their work that does double duty by providing a means of documenting what they have learned and as physical documentation of that learning.
+Students create a notebook of their work that does double duty as a tool from which students make presentations demonstrating what they have learned and as physical documentation of that learning.
 While the student notebook is the best way to document student accomplishments, you might prefer more traditional assessments.
 The optional Assessments CD-ROM for each course is helpful in such situations.

 Optional lapbooks for the first three courses are available in print, downloadable, or CD-ROM versions.
 Lapbook activities can sometimes replace other activities.
 Lapbook icons are located next to activities when this is the case.

-While the core guides for Trail Guide to Learning are not overtly Christian, they are premised on a Christian worldview and many of the required reading books are definitely Christian, usually with a Protestant outlook.
-Those who want to incorporate an overtly Christian worldview should purchase the Light for the Trail Bible Study Supplement CD-ROM for each course.
+While the first three Trail Guide to Learning courses are not overtly Christian, they are premised on a Christian worldview and a handful of the required reading books are definitely Christian, usually with a Protestant outlook.
+Those who want to incorporate an overtly Christian worldview should purchase the Light for the Trail Bible Study Supplement CD-ROM or digital download for each course.
 In this supplement, lessons tie directly to the lesson themes of each course with suggestions for prayer and worship time, weekly memory verses, and ideas for making connections between faith and the topics being studied.